Friedrich42/murrr.space/content/posts/how-this-blog-was-created.md

 It is very easy to start working with hugo, you can check its getting started article [here](https://gohugo.io/getting-started/quick-start/).

-I am opiniated that git flow is very good for such kind of development as blog, so I am hosting my blog on github and using github actions to deploy it.
+I am opinionated that git flow is very good for such kind of development as blog, so I am hosting my blog on github and using github actions to deploy it.
 When it comes to serving, I think cloudflare workers are the best match for start.
 You can use quota up to 100,000 requests per day, which is more than enough for beginning.